 For purposes of comparison, here is a list of the crew complement of a World War II LST ship.
 Interesting jobs you will note are Shipfitter, Motor Machinist and Fireman.
 The LST has seven officers and 104 enlisted men.

-If the spacecraft has a large enough crew, there will be a First Officer.
 Generally the Captain's job has to do with things external to the spacecraft (where the ship is going, what it does when it gets there, etc.) while the First Officer's job has to do with things internal to the ship (ensuring that the crew can and will do their jobs, keeping the ship supplied and in good repair, etc.) The first officer on a small ship is responsible for creating the "watchbill" for all crew members.
-This is a document specifying the watch rotation for the crew, it tells the crew who has to be where and when.
 On a larger ship, the department heads will be responsible for creating the watchbill for their department.
-There will be a different watchbill depending upon whether the ship is in space or on a planet.
-Crewmembers who are currently on watch are called "watchstanders."

-Pilots and helmsmen direct the spacecraft.
+Pilots and helmsmen direct the spacecraft from the control deck.
 Pilots might be rated according to the deltaV levels, ship classes, and trajectories that they are qualified to handle.
 Master Pilots are rated for any and all.
 The captain give the astrogator the destination.
 The astrogator plots the course, tells the pilot where to go, and notifies the pilot of navigational hazards.
-The doctors and medics heal the crew.

 The bulk of the engineer's time is taken up by maintenance.
 Every single piece of equipment and installation has its own maintenance schedule, and it must be inspected, cleaned, serviced, or replaced as per schedule.
 Sometimes non-engineer crewmembers are assigned some maintenance tasks.
 A basic preventative maintenance task is simple cleaning.
 Not only does dirt cause malfunctions, but it also lowers morale.